jmquigs/ModelMod/Docs/userguide/README.md

 to your mesh in order to animate it.

 ModelMod animation doesn't quite work like this.
-We don't have access to the actual skeleton; we only have indirect access to it, via the geometry that the game is rendering.
+We don't have access to the actual skeleton; we only have indirect access to it, via the mesh that the game is rendering.
 When you make a mod and use "Ref" weight mode (the default), ModelMod will determine how to weight each mod vertex at load time by using weighting data from the nearest ref vert.
 This works well for